Apples Equals Cyanide Equals Light

 "I can't – I can't – I can't do this any more!"
 Pens and papers crash to the floor, the man is gasping, choking, weeping.
 "I – I thought I could do it," he says desperately.

-"And you could," the shinigami points out indifferently, looking at his drawn face.
+"And you could," the shinigami points out indifferently, looking at his haggard face.

 "I'm a murderer," he says, like that should mean something to a creature that lives on death.
 "I can't do this any more," he whispers, and writes a name – his own – on the open notebook on the desk.

-The shinigami picks up the notebook and attaches it to his belt before flying away, leaving a corpse behind him.
+The shinigami picks up the notebook with a sigh and attaches it to his belt before flying away, leaving a corpse behind him.

 Ryuk is so bored.